TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Introduction/Index.rst

 About this document
 ^^^^^^^^^^^^^^^^^^^

-This document aims to describe the global array called $TCA.
+This document aims to describe the global array called :code:`$TCA`.
 This array describes the database tables that TYPO3 can operate on.
 It is a very central element of the TYPO3 architecture.

-All code examples used in this manual come either from the TYPO3 source code itself or from the extension "examples", which can be downloaded from the TER.
+Almost all code examples used in this manual come either from the TYPO3 source code itself or from the extension "examples", which can be downloaded from the TER.

-This document used to be a chapter inside "TYPO3 Core APIs".
+This document used to be a chapter inside :ref:`TYPO3 Core APIs <t3api:start>`.

 .. _new: